rakehsaleem/rakehsaleem.github.io/content/publication/saleem-2021-interpretation/index.md

 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
 publication_types:
-- thesis
+- article-journal

 # Publication name and optional abbreviated publication name.
-publication: '*PennState University*'
+publication: '*The International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences*'
 publication_short: ""

 tags:
+- fixation
+- diagnostics
 - eye tracking
-- saliency maps
-- fixation maps
-- computer vision
-- visual attention
 - damage assessment
+- historic structures
 - building inspection
-- artificial intelligence
-- disaster reconnaissance
-- human-building interaction

 featured: false